MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 To disable the preview, use the Set-SPOTenant cmdlet:

-1. Using a work or school account that has global administrator or SharePoint admin privileges in Office 365, connect to SharePoint.
+1. Using a work or school account that has global administrator or SharePoint admin privileges, connect to SharePoint.
 To learn how, see [Getting started with SharePoint Online Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 2. Run the following command:

     ```PowerShell
     Set-SPOTenant -EnableAIPIntegration $false
     ```

+## Next steps

+Now that you've enabled sensitivity labels for Office files in SharePoint and OneDrive, consider automatically labeling these files by using auto-labeling policies.
+For more information, see [Apply a sensitivity label to content automatically](apply-sensitivity-label-automatically.md).